-- Check that all partners will be individuals (not companies or other legal entities) and that you want to set up a general partnership (hint: you can find more information in this guide below about what a general partnership is);
+- Check that all partners will be individuals (not companies or other legal entities) and be sure that you want to set up a general partnership (hint: you can find more information in this guide below about what a general partnership is);

-- Download your Partnership agreement and review the terms to check you are happy with them;
+- download your Partnership agreement and review the terms to check you are happy with them;

-- Keep your copies in a safe place.
+- keep your copies in a safe place.

-What does the Partnership agreement template UK contain?
+What does a Partnership agreement contain?

-A partnership agreement should set out rules to help your partnership run smoothly, and to help resolve any disputes that might arise between the partners.
+Your partnership agreement should set out rules to help your partnership run smoothly, and to help resolve any disputes that might arise between the partners.
 There is no legal requirement for a partnership agreement to take a specific form, or to contain any compulsory provisions.
 However, most partnership agreements including our Partnership agreement template UK will cover things like:

 - a name and description of the business to be carried on by the partnership;

 - partners’ duties and responsibilities;